Ceelog/phpdoc-en/src/language/namespaces/faq.md

 that are helpful to understand.

 1.  <span class="simpara">
-    <a href="/language/namespaces/faq.html#language.namespaces.faq.conflict" class="link">Import names cannot conflict with classes defined in the same file.</a>
+    <a href="/language/namespaces/faq.html#language.namespaces.faq.conflict" class="link">Import names must not conflict with classes defined in the same file.</a>
     </span>
 2.  <span class="simpara">
     <a href="/language/namespaces/faq.html#language.namespaces.faq.nested" class="link">Nested namespaces are not allowed.</a>